 Communications

-The sites that are participating in field testing (IOC) will use the “Patch Tracking” message in Outlook to communicate with the ePayments eBusiness team, the developers, and product support personnel.
+The sites that are participating in field testing (IOC) will use the “Patch Tracking” message in Outlook to communicate with the eBilling eBusiness team, the developers, and product support personnel.

 Deployment/Installation/Back-Out Checklist

 The Release Management team will deploy the patch IB*2.0*576, which is tracked in the NPM in Forum, nationally to all VAMCs.
 Forum automatically tracks the patches as they are installed in the different VAMC production systems.
 One can run a report in Forum to identify when the patch was installed in the VistA production at each site, and by whom.
 A report can also be run, to identify which sites have not installed the patch in their VistA production system as of that moment in time.